ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ![](06_lesson_images/object-baseTerrain.png)

-The `t` prefix, which could fit so many kinds of objects goes to the _terrainObject_.
+The `t` prefix, which could fit so many kinds of objects, goes to the _terrainObject_.

 ![](06_lesson_images/object-terrain.png)